 During my stay at BBH NY we came up with an idea to promote common sense gun reform.
 The idea required the participation of a bunch of celebrities.
 In paper it was simple, email celebrity managers.
 Pitch the idea.
 Pay them nothing.
 Easy.

-But, out of nowhere we received and email from ___________ the manager of The New York Times best selling author, lawyer, chef, ABC hit show inspiration and Vice/LAND star Eddie Huang was interested about the project.
+But, out of nowhere we received and email from firstname.lastname@example.org.
+The manager of The New York Times best selling author, lawyer, chef, ABC hit show inspiration and Vice/LAND star Eddie Huang was interested about the project.
 Eddie truly cares about this issue and he wanted to express his mind about it.